 In his first year at the helm, Hazell led Kent State to wins in four of its final five games and had the Flashes playing for bowl eligibility in their last contest.
 Five opponents went on to win bowl games, including national champion Alabama.

-Off the field, Kent State football players became more visible in the community under Hazell, while the team grade-point average improved.
+Off the field, Kent State football players became more visible in the community under Hazell, while the team GPA improved.
 During the 2012 spring semester, a program-record 50 players had GPA's above 3.0.